You’re Here Because You Want Discounted Disneyland Tickets?

 Everyone planning a trip to Disneyland wants to save money on Disney tickets.
-Why pay full price when there are places that sell discounted tickets?Keep reading for the best ways to save on Disneyland admission, then check out these other money-saving Disney tips.
+Why pay full price when there are places that sell discounted Disneyland tickets!
+Keep reading for the best ways to save on Disneyland admission.

 My number one tip on buying Disneyland tickets is….

+Don’t wait to buy your park tickets when you get to the park.
+Seriously.
 Do not buy tickets at Disneyland…that is, unless you like to stand in line for 30+ minutes when you could be getting into the park.
 Or if you like paying full price instead of getting a possible discount by doing a little shopping around!

 If you buy your tickets elsewhere, read the fine print that comes with it.
-Sometimes you can go directly to the front gate and they will trade your ticket in whatever form it is (it might look like a plain print-out or like a plastic gift card) for an official park ticket right then and there.
+Sometimes you can go directly to the front gate and they will trade your ticket in whatever form it is (your ticket purchase might look like a plain 8×11 print-out or like a plastic gift card).
+The Cast Member at the entrance will exchange that ticket for an official Disneyland ticket right then and there.

 Park Hoppers do add a bit more cost to your ticket price.
 If you are staying for only 1 or 2 days, I would highly recommend a Park Hopper option.
-This way you’ll be able to make the best use of your mornings by hitting popular rides, grabbing FASTPASS and going back and forth between the Parks.
+This way you’ll be able to make the best use of your Disneyland mornings by hitting popular rides and going back and forth between the Parks.

 Are There Cheap One Day Disneyland Tickets?

 Unfortunately one-day Disneyland tickets are the worst value of all ticket options.
 Tickets are sold with “tier pricing”.
 This means if you’re visiting on what Disney considers a PEAK day, you’re going to be paying more for your ticket based on one of the five ticket tiers.
 Review some of the dates to avoid when planning a Disneyland trip and aim for off-peak times (non-weekend & not over holiday breaks will offer the best value).